obsidianmd/obsidian-help/en/How to/Basic note taking.md

 Let's say you want to write a note about your favorite band.
 Just type the name of the note surrounded by two square brackets, like `[[My Favorite Band]]`

-Try it here (make sure you're typing in the Editor pane):

 You'll notice that the text and the brackets turn blue.
 That means it's a link now.
 Click on that link in the Preview (or `Cmd-click` in the Editor), and you'll see a blank note.
 Write whatever you want there, and when you're done, come back here with `Cmd-alt-left`, or by clicking the name of this note ([[Basic note taking]]) in the **Backlinks** to the right.
 To learn more about navigating links, see [[Internal links]].